ragibs/ragibs/README.md

 ### 👋 Hi, I’m ragib 👨🏽‍💻
-- 🌱 I’m currently learning web development @BrainStation.
+- 🌱 I’m a recent web development bootcamp graduate from BrainStation.
 You can check my completed projects :
 - 📫 You can reach me at ragib@hotmail.ca